Reference documentation for deal.II version GIT relicensing-1062-gc06da148b8 2024-07-15 19:20:02+00:00

 Interface to SUNDIALS Implicit Differential-Algebraic (IDA) solver.

 The class IDA is a wrapper to SUNDIALS Implicit Differential-Algebraic solver which is a general purpose solver for systems of Differential-Algebraic Equations (DAEs).
+Another class that can solve this set of equations is PETScWrappers::TimeStepper.

 The user has to provide the implementation of the following std::functions: